Charles Woodson

-Selected fourth overall by the Raiders in the 1998 NFL Draft, Woodson received Pro Bowl selections during his first four seasons and two first-team All-Pro honors.
+Selected fourth overall by the Raiders in the 1998 NFL draft, Woodson received Pro Bowl selections during his first four seasons and two first-team All-Pro honors.
 Woodson left the Raiders after eight seasons to join the Packers, where he played his next seven seasons.
-During his Packers tenure, Woodson was named Defensive Player of the Year in 2009 and won a Super Bowl title in Super Bowl XLV, while extending his Pro Bowl selections to eight and his first-team All-Pro honors to four.
-He returned to the Raiders for his last three seasons, earning his ninth Pro Bowl selection in his final year.
+During his Packers tenure, Woodson was named Defensive Player of the Year in 2009 and won Super Bowl XLV, while extending his Pro Bowl selections to eight and his first-team All-Pro honors to four.
+He returned to the Raiders for his last three seasons, earning his ninth Pro Bowl selection in his final season.

 One of the NFL's most decorated players, Woodson is tied with Rod Woodson (no relation) and Darren Sharper for the most defensive touchdowns, second in interceptions returned for touchdowns, and tied with Ken Riley for the fifth-most interceptions.
-Woodson is also one of the few players to appear in a Pro Bowl during three different decades.
-He was inducted to the College Football Hall of Fame in 2018 and the Pro Football Hall of Fame in 2021.
+He is also one of the few players to appear in a Pro Bowl during three different decades.
+Woodson was inducted to the College Football Hall of Fame in 2018 and the Pro Football Hall of Fame in 2021.
+He became a limited partner of the Cleveland Browns in 2025.

 Early life

 Woodson was born in Fremont, Ohio.
-As a senior at Ross High School, Woodson was named Ohio's "Mr. Football."
+As a senior at Ross High School, Woodson was named Ohio's "Mr. Football".
 He finished his high school football career with the school's records for rushing yards (3,861) and scoring (466 points).
 In his senior season, he was a USA Today All-America selection and Parade High School All-American and recorded 2,028 yards and 230 points.
 All colleges recruited Woodson as a running back, while Michigan recruited him as a defensive back.
 In addition to playing football, Woodson also played basketball (point guard) and competed in track and field (relay sprinter and long jumper).